oac-tree/oac-tree-epics/doc/variables.rst

 ChannelAccessClient
 ^^^^^^^^^^^^^^^^^^^

 ``ChannelAccessClient`` is a workspace variable type that connects as a client to an EPICS ChannelAccess process variable.
-Read and write operations to this variables will result in reading and writing the process variables on the network.
+Read and write operations to these variables will result in reading and writing the process variables on the network.

 .. list-table::
    :widths: 25 25 15 50